Get Help Now

 Essentially, this means that if you funded a trust with your assets, spent your assets, or gifted your assets for the purpose of qualifying for Medicaid’s financial limits within the look-back period, those assets will be counted and you may not qualify for Medicaid assistance.

-While home care Medicaid applications will be subject to a shorter look-back window, Medicaid applications for nursing home care will not be impacted by the new rules.
+While Community Medicaid or home care Medicaid applications will be subject to a shorter look-back window, Medicaid applications for nursing home care will not be impacted by the new rules.
 These applications will continue to be subject to the five-year (60 months), look-back period.

-If you are concerned about the costs of nursing home care or home care, the time to begin preparing for those costs is now.
-By working with an experienced Medicaid attorney, you can begin taking steps to protect your income and your assets in the event of illness, injury, or incapacitation.
-Through creative estate planning, you can strategically (and legally) structure your assets to meet Medicaid financial thresholds so that you can receive quality long-term care without depleting your life savings.
+If you are concerned about the costs of assisted living, nursing home care, or home care, now is the time to start preparing.
+By working with an experienced Medicaid and elder law attorney, you can begin taking steps to protect your income and assets in the event of illness, injury, or incapacitation.

 The first step is a phone call.
 Contact the Medicaid attorneys at NY Elder Law Group today to discuss your specific needs, goals, and concerns.